IonutMorariu/express-typescript-api/README.md

 # Express API with Typescript starter

 This repository was build as a simple tool to quickly get started with an Typescript Express API.
-It uses mongodb as a DB but it can be easily swapped out with any other db.
+It uses mongodb as a DB but it can be easily swapped out with any other one.

 ## Initial Setup